RobertMaulana/elevator/README.md

 3. minimize total_elevator_traveled_distance
 4. maximize total_delivered_people

     * Refer to this article http://www.businessinsider.com/the-8-fastest-elevators-in-the-world-2013-1?IR=T&op=1, speed of elevator can maximize delivered people and minimize people wait in / out elevator.
-So, in this case I invoked Object parameters with new value about speed and max num people
+So, in this case I invoked Object parameters with new value about speed and max num people (Commit log: 0c1f36d)